collab-uniba/tosem2021-personality-rep-package/README.md

 ### Setup
 Setup instructions are contained in the file `setup.sh` and must be run only once.
-To complete the setup, simply run `sh setup.sh`.
+To complete the setup, simply run `bash setup.sh`.
 The script has been tested on macOS Big Sur and Ubuntu 20.04 LTS.

 If you have `anaconda` installed, ensure that the `conda base` environment is not active during setup.